Constraint on the progenitor of binary black hole merger using Population III star formation channel

-In this work, we consider a binary population model consisting of a mixture of three BBH population models; Pop~I/II field binaries, Pop~III field binaries, and BBHs from globular clusters (GCs).
-We perform a hierarchical Bayesian analysis by using the BBH events listed in the GWTC-3 catalog by LVK.
-We then constrain the fraction of the contribution of each population model to the cosmic merger rate and the observed merger rate of BBHs.
-We also investigate the distribution of parameters that describe the BBH waveform.
+In this work, we consider a binary population model consisting of a mixture of five \ac{BBH} population models: isolated binaries from either \ac{PopI} or \ac{PopII}, isolated binaries from \ac{PopIII}, and \ac{BBH}s dynamical evolution either in \ac{GC} or \ac{NSC}, and \ac{CHE}.
+We perform a hierarchical Bayesian analysis by using the \ac{BBH} events listed in the GWTC-3 catalog by LVK.
+We then constrain the fraction of the contribution of each formation channel to the cosmic merger rate and the observed merger rate of \ac{BBH}s.
+We also investigate the distribution of parameters that describe the \ac{BBH} waveform.

 The paper is organized as follows.
 Sec.\ref{Sec.Met} describes the formation models we adopt in this work and the summary of the hierarchical Bayesian inference.
-In Sec.\ref{Sec.Res} we describe the result of our inference, namely the posterior distribution for branching fraction and the Bayes factors, in Sec.\ref{Sec.Dis} we discuss further the predicted parameter distribution and the constraint on the merger rates.
-In Sec.\ref{Sec.Sum} we summarize our findings.
+In Sec.\ref{Sec.Res}, we describe the result of our inference, namely the posterior distribution for branching fraction and the Bayes factors, in Sec.\ref{Sec.Dis}, we discuss further the predicted parameter distribution and the constraint on the merger rates.
+In Sec.\ref{Sec.Sum}, we summarize our findings.